 The fiber had kinda matted together, so I predrafted it before I began to spin it.

 For the second third, I let it soak like before, but without the vinegar, and just for 10 minutes or so.
 I also added 4 or 5 drops of food coloring to the water before I put the roving in the soak.
 I then let it cook for longer than an hour, and with only 2-3 helpings of the poured dye.
-The roving was so hot, I let it cool overnight, then
+The roving was so hot, I let it cool overnight, then squeezed out all of the water, rinsing the extra dye out, and hung it up to dry the next night.
+The result?

 Well, I'm done rambling for now.